 Born in 1891 at Woodford Bridge, son of George (Bricklayers Labourer) and Sarah Wix.
 In 1891 he is living with his family at 6 Clarks Cottages, Woodford Bridge.
 1901: A Scholar with his family “Near The Rest” at Woodford Bridge.
 His father is shown as a Grain Carman.
-He does not appear to have been included in the 1911 Census.
+In 1911 he is living with his parents at 1 Holton Cottages, High Road, Woodford Bridge as a Carman.

 He enlisted at Warley in 1915, his home then being 1 Holtons Cottages, Woodford Bridge, and his occupation a Horse Keeper on a farm.
 He was called to serve from 8th February 1916, arriving in France after training on 24th May 1916.